 Follicular Unit Transplantation (FUT) or Strip Harvesting

-As opposed to a FUE Transplant which involves harvesting individual hairs, a FUT allows the surgeon to safely transplant thousands of grafts in a single session to maximise the cosmetic impact of the procedure.
+As opposed to an FUE Transplant, which involves harvesting individual hairs, an FUT allows the surgeon to safely transplant thousands of grafts in a single session to maximise the cosmetic impact of the procedure.
 During the hair loss procedure, a strip of hair is removed from either the sides or back of the scalp and transplanted to the affected area.

 Why have an FUT hair transplant?

 A third of men lose their hair by the time they are 30; 40% lose it by the time they are 40 and over half of the men over 50 show signs of baldness.
-Nine out of ten patients at Crown Clinic are men seeking a permanent remedy to their baldness.
-Around 10% of our patients are women who have experienced problems with thinning hair, and half of the women will suffer hair loss in their lives.
-With hair loss an issue for both genders, both men and women can benefit from a FUT procedure.
+Nine out of ten patients at Crown Clinic are men who are seeking a permanent remedy to their baldness.
+However, around 10% of our patients are women, and many women do struggle with hair loss at some point in their lives, which is why anyone can benefit from an FUT procedure.

-- By far, the most popular reason is not cosmetic; men find that hair loss can damage their self-esteem and even their career prospects.
-Hair transplantation is a permanent solution to this problem.
-The transplanted hair is highly durable and should last the patient for the rest of his or her life.
+Many people find that hair loss can damage their self-esteem and even their career prospects.
+Hair transplantation is a permanent solution to this problem, as transplanted hair is highly durable and should last the patient for the rest of his or her life.

-- Virtually all men, even those in the advanced stages of baldness, have a permanent horseshoe of hair on the back and sides of the scalp.
-This gives the surgeon a stable supply of donor hair which can cover current and future areas of hair loss.
+Virtually all men – even those in the advanced stages of baldness – have a permanent horseshoe of hair on the back and sides of the scalp, which gives the surgeon a stable supply of donor hair which can cover current and future areas of hair loss.

-- We tend to operate on patients aged 25 and over, as, by this age, we can establish what the eventual pattern of hair loss might be.
-Prior to 25, the pattern is not fully formed, and it is not in the patient's best interests to operate.
+It is worth noting that we only tend to operate on patients aged 25 and over, as by this age, we can establish what the eventual pattern of hair loss might be.
+Prior to the age of 25, the pattern is not fully formed, and it is not in the patient's best interests to operate.

 Once the hair transplant has finished, within the 20 minutes, you can go home.
 However, we strongly advise that you don’t drive and have someone available to pick you up.